-- Designated lesson times/focussed events/ health weeks. - Other curriculum areas such as Citizenship, Religious Education, History. - Enrichment activities such as visits from drama groups, outside agencies.
+- Designated lesson times/focussed events/ health weeks. - Other curriculum areas such as Citizenship, Religious Education, History - Enrichment activities such as visits from drama groups, outside agencies.

-See school and C&LC's PSHCE policy for further detailed information on curriculum planning, teaching methodologies and teaching resources i) Children's Consultation and Participation
+See school and C&LC's PSHE policy for further detailed information on curriculum planning, teaching methodologies and teaching resources i) Children's Consultation and Participation

 The school and C&LC consider listening to the voices of children and actively seeking their views and opinions regarding bullying as an important part of our preventative work.
 The school and C&LC regularly audits the way in which bullying is being addressed which includes, listening to children and ensuring they are given the opportunity to speak out, and have their voices heard on their experiences of bullying.
-Children are actively encouraged to participate in identifying both the problems and solutions to bullying; reviewing and developing the school and C&LC anti bullying policy and practice and engaging in initiatives to support an anti bullying ethos in school and C&LC.
+Children are actively encouraged to participate in identifying both the problems and solutions to bullying; reviewing and developing the school and C&LC anti bullying policy and practice and engaging in initiatives to support an anti-bullying ethos in school and C&LC.
 Children actively participate in:

-- Identifying when and where the bullying happens and who is doing it to whom - Identifying new forms of bullying, such as cyber bullying - Making decisions about how to address and tackle bullying - Reviewing the development and delivery of the taught curriculum focusing on aspects of bullying and discrimination - Learning how to play an active participant role in challenging bullying such as engaging in a peer support schemes such as mediating.
+- Identifying when and where the bullying happens and who is doing it to whom - Identifying new forms of bullying, such as cyber bullying - Making decisions about how to address and tackle bullying

+Learning how to play an active participant role in challenging bullying such as engaging in peer support schemes such as buddying and mentoring.